-Whatever your flavour, whatever your style – be it simple gelato, soft serve or something loaded with toppings – we have the 50 best ice cream parlours in the world.
-These are the true superstars of the ice cream making world.
+Whatever your flavour, whatever your style – be it simple gelato, soft serve or banana splits – we have the 50 best ice cream parlours in the world.
+These are the true superstars of this classic frozen delicacy.

 There are certain foodie treats in life that can bring so much joy to people all over the world, and ice cream is one that is pretty much universally loved.

-The 50 best ice cream parlours in the world 2019How do these rankings work?
+The Best Ice Cream in the WorldHow do these rankings work?

 A wonderful place to come for those of you with a sweet tooth.
 They do great breakfast, cakes and sweets but in reality you are only here for the ice cream.